 Pro Tip: Measuring a Curved Sectional

-When it comes to measuring a curved sectional, the listed measurements tend to correspond to the smallest possible rectangle that the sofa could fit within.
+When it comes to measuring a curved sofa or sectional, the listed measurements tend to correspond to the smallest possible rectangle that the sofa could fit within.
 So if you're looking to fit a curved sectional in your living room, you should look at the total measurement of the rectangle the curved sectional could fit within.

 How to Measure a Sectional and Find a Perfect Fit for Your Space